TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation: Details of Experiments

-\paragraph{Camera Sweep Protocol.} Due to the unknown camera perspective of arbitrary input images, we established a standardized camera sweep trajectory for all methods to ensure a fair and meaningful comparison.
+Due to the unknown camera perspective of arbitrary input images, we established a standardized camera sweep trajectory for all methods to ensure a fair and meaningful comparison.
 We generate a total of 160 distinct views per scene.

 The sweep covers the vertical range from a top-down view ($90^\circ$ elevation) to a front view ($0^\circ$ elevation) in $10^\circ$ steps.
 Concurrently, the camera distance from the scene center is varied in 16 incremental steps, ranging from $1.0\times$ to $2.5\times$ the scene radius.
 For each generated rendering, we calculate the LPIPS/DINOv2/CLIP scores against the original input image.
 The reported score of each method on each metric is the best view (the view most closely matching the input image), and the final metric scores are averaged over all scenes.